Doug Burgum: Nomination and confirmation

 On November 15, 2024, President-elect Donald Trump announced his nomination of Burgum for Secretary of the Interior in the second Trump administration.
 The Department of the Interior oversees public lands, natural resources, and the Bureau of Indian Affairs, among other things.
-Reportedly, Trump's primary directive to Burgum as interior secretary has been to "drill" at a massive scale.

 Trump also named Burgum as his new "energy czar" to handle deregulation and private investments.
-This position will also give Burgum a seat on the National Security Council.
+This position also gives Burgum a seat on the National Security Council.

 Burgum's selection was highly praised by numerous Republican senators, including John Barrasso, Dan Sullivan, and Tim Sheehy.
 Many tribal leaders also expressed support for his nomination.
 It received backlash from environmental groups over Burgum's ties to and plans for the fossil fuel industry, such as his support for the pro-coal Lignite Energy Council.

 Before the Energy and Natural Resources Committee, Burgum stated that he viewed America's public lands and waters as part of the country's financial "balance sheet", and advocated for extracting potentially trillions of dollars' worth of oil, gas and minerals via mining and drilling.
 He also stated that he intended to realize Trump's plan for energy independence via "energy dominance" and an expansion of America's fossil fuel production.
 He also argued that curbs on energy production posed a national security threat as it means the United States has to import fuel from other countries, such as Russia and Iran.
 He also said "I believe that climate change is a global phenomenon, for sure."

 On January 23, 2025, the Senate Energy and Natural Resources Committee approved Burgum's nomination in a 18–2 vote.
-(Note: The two votes in opposition were Democratic Senators Ron Wyden of Oregon and Mazie Hirono of Hawaii) On January 30, 2025, Burgum was confirmed by the U.S. Senate in a 79–18 vote, receiving the second most bipartisan support of any cabinet member after Secretary of State Marco Rubio.
+(Note: The two votes in opposition were Democratic Senators Ron Wyden of Oregon and Mazie Hirono of Hawaii.)
+On January 30, 2025, Burgum was confirmed by the U.S. Senate in a 79–18 vote, receiving the second most bipartisan support of any cabinet member after Secretary of State Marco Rubio.